 Based on the results of the geological study and legal restrictions, the entry-exit point will only be arranged by redirecting visitors to the correct spot.
 The floating pier, however, will not be built, due to unsuitable alternative solutions for this location.
 The European Commission supports our suggestion.

 Instead of the original entry-exit point for vessels, we built a new informational guiding point to redirect visitors to the appropriate spot.
-In addition, we placed new benches next to the bee farm and we are planning to build two new hunting observatories.
+In addition, we placed new benches next to the bee farm and we will also build two new hunting observatories.

 Results: